nathanmillwater/vsce-XX121/README.md

-# MU/TH/UR 6000
+# XX121 - The Perfect Theme

 A dark VS Code color theme inspired by the CRT interfaces of The Company.
-High-contrast phosphor glows on pitch-black backgrounds.

 ## Installation